10 Things You Should Know About LED Christmas Lights

 The Weather Factor

 LED Christmas lights get high marks when it comes to durability.
-In tests, LED bulbs didn't burn out after over 4,000 hours, while standard light-string bulbs burned out at a rate of one to two per strand before half that time.
+In tests, LED bulbs didn’t burn out after more than 4,000 hours, while standard light-string bulbs burned out at a rate of one to two per strand in less than half that time.

 More Lights, Fewer Outlets

-Typically, you can connect eight to 10 times more mini LED light strings together end to end while only using one electrical outlet.
-With traditional Christmas mini lights, you can only connect four to five sets, end to end.
-LED mini light strings allow you to connect 40 to 50 together, depending on the light count.
+Typically, you can connect eight to ten times more mini LED light strings together end-to-end while only using one electrical outlet.
+With traditional Christmas mini-lights, you can only connect four to five sets end-to-end.
+LED mini-light strings allow you to connect 40 to 50 together, depending on the light count.

 Blue LED Christmas Lights Can Make You Sick